 Every week veterans and their families come to The Red Barn to experience the healing power of horses.
-For the past four years, we've hosted a 10k run to provide funding for these programs, but this year we've decided to do things a little differently.
+In the past we've hosted a 10k run to provide funding for these programs, but we've decided to do things a little differently.
 Instead of having the run, we believe that donors would rather 100% of donations provide direct services to veterans and their families, rather than a portion being used for event expenses.

 A note from Cpl.
 Anthony Clay Ward's mother, Debbie Ward